Due to the COVID-19 situation and the travel restrictions, we unfortunately have a backlog of candidates in our system.

-Training to be an air traffic controller takes between two and a half and three years.
+Training to be an air traffic controller takes between three and three and a half years.

 The theoretical part of the training is done at an aviation university in Toulouse; classes are in English.
 We will pay for this training and for your accommodation at the university.
 You will receive an allowance while you study.

 If you pass the theoretical examinations, you will go to the Maastricht Centre for simulator and on-the-job training.
 When at the Maastricht centre, you will need to find and pay for your own accommodation – but we will help you look for a suitable place to stay.

 Before you fill out the application form, please read the Notice of Competition for Student Air Traffic Controllers.

 We will screen these forms.
 If you are suitable, you will receive an invitation to do an online reasoning ability test.
 If you have successfully passed this test, you will be invited to come to our Maastricht centre for tests and an interview.